 “If your organization is not also using these same manipulative tactics on doctors and professional consultants, then you are discriminating against patients.

 “The more patients are willing or emotionally coerced into performing professional work without compensation, the more organizations will come to expect free work in the future.”

-To be clear, the professional hospital, academic or government staff who appear onstage with me or show up at meetings with me are rarely if ever specifically paid for attending either.
+To be clear, the professional hospital, academic or government staff who are invited to appear onstage with me or show up at meetings with me are rarely if ever specifically paid for attending either.
 But even when they are not, they’re very likely to be flown in the night before, put up in a nice hotel, provided with a per diem expense account, almost always while earning their usual salary.
 Going to meetings, speaking at conferences, and participating on committees is what they get paid to do as part of their job descriptions.

-The first conference organizer to ever mention paying for my presentation at their event brought up their speakers’ budget out of the blue during our initial conversation, asking me if their standard speaker’s fee was acceptable to me.
+The first medical conference organizer to ever mention paying for my presentation at their event brought up their speakers’ budget out of the blue during our initial conversation, asking me if their standard speaker’s fee was acceptable to me.

 That fee was $345 more than my Tim Hortons gift card.

-The reality is that organizations, academics and conference organizers would not be inviting me or any other patients if they didn’t believe that including those with lived patient/caregiver experience makes sense – and can improve their event or project.
+The reality is that organizations, academics and conference organizers would not be inviting me or any other patients if they didn’t believe that including those with lived patient/caregiver experience makes sense by improving their event or project.

 Q: Can academics, physicians and government regulators be convinced to compensate patient collaborators?